The Mammoth Mountain Snowmaking System

 Multiple Compressors create the compressed air, which is then pushed through miles of snowmaking pipes that line the ski area runs.
 Parallel snowmaking pipes pump air and water up the mountain to the snowmaking guns.

-The Snowmaking Guns and Cannons serve as the mixing chamber for the water and air that blow the snow that will start and help build a base for a long season.
+The Snowmaking Guns and Cannons serve as the mixing chamber for the water and air that blow snow, helping to start and build a base for a long season.

 Why Manmade Snow?